Enterprise Risk Management (ERM) Financial Legal & Regulatory Strategic

 These strategies are on point when risk managers are looking to solidify and improve their current program and practices.

-Leigh Ann Yates, AIC, MBA, CPHRM, DFASHRM has more than 25 years in health care risk, legal and insurance program management.
+Leigh Ann Yates, AIC, MBA, CPHRM, DFASHRM, has more than 25 years in health care risk, legal and insurance program management.
 In her practice, she consults nationwide for large health care and academic systems.
 She continues to practice and share with colleagues what she has learned throughout her career journey.

 Sign Up for ASHRM Forum Updates